jain2795/-My_first_extension/README.md

 # -My_first_extension
 Created a sample Extension
-On clicking the icon the images changes.
+On clicking the icon the image changes.